Formal category theory in $\infty$-equipments I: First notions of formal category theory

-\begin{remark} If we consider $\P = \CCAT_\infty$ and view proarrows as correspondences, this recovers the fact that a functor $f : \C \rightarrow \D$ is a left adjoint if and only if the cocartesian fibration that classifies $f$ is also a cartesian fibration. \end{remark}
+\begin{remark} If we consider $\P = \infty\CCAT$ and view proarrows as correspondences, this recovers the fact that a functor $f : \C \rightarrow \D$ admits a right adjoint if and only if the cocartesian fibration that classifies $f$ is also a cartesian fibration; see \cref{ex.compconj-ccat}.
+This is the definition of adjunctions between $\infty$-categories that is used by Lurie \cite[Definition 5.2.2.1]{HTT}. \end{remark}

-\begin{proposition} Suppose that $f : x\rightarrow y$ and $g : y \rightarrow x$ are arrows in $\P$ so that $(f,g)$ is an adjunction in $\Vert(\P)$.
-Then $f$ is fully faithful if and only if the unit of this adjunction is an equivalence.
-Similarly, $g$ is fully faithful if the counit is an equivalence. \end{proposition} \begin{proof} We only demonstrate the first assertion as the statement for counits is shown similarly.
-It follows from \ref{prop.comp-conj-char-adjunction} that $\cart{}{x}{g}$ is the conjoint of $f$.
-Moreover, the unit for the adjunction $(f,g)$ corresponds to the pasting
+\begin{proposition} Suppose that $ u : x \rightleftarrows y : v $ is an adjunction in $\Vert(\P)$.
+Then $u$ is an injection if and only if the unit $\eta$ of this adjunction is an equivalence in $\Vert(\P)(x,x)$.
+Dually, $v$ is an injection if and only if the counit $\epsilon$ is an equivalence in $\Vert(\P)(y,y)$. \end{proposition} \begin{proof} We only demonstrate the first assertion as the statement for counits is shown similarly.
+The companion embedding induces a fully faithful functor $(\iota_\P)_{x,x}:\Vert(\P)(x,x) \rightarrow \Hor(\P)(x,x)$.
+Hence, $\eta$ is an equivalence if and only if its image $\eta'$ under the companion embedding is an equivalence.
+Note that $\eta'$ can be identified with the unit of the adjunction $(u_\circledast, u^\circledast)$ by \cref{prop.comp-conj-char-adjunction}.
+On account of \cref{prop.conj-comp-adjunction}, the image $\eta'$ is given by the pasting